 It is so hard to leave—until you leave.
 And then it is the easiest goddamned thing in the world.

 What Green does so well is writing lines of dialogue that sound natural but are still interesting.
 This quote about fresh starts is an example of this.
-The idea being that sometimes trying something new is scary.
+The idea is that sometimes trying something new is scary.

 Tonight, darling, we are going to right a lot of wrongs.
 And we are going to wrong some rights.
 The first shall be last; the last shall be first; the meek shall do some earth-inheriting.
 But before we can radically reshape the world, we need to shop.